Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

 By the above observation, every path in $G$ that contains only edges from $F$ must be in the same coalition in a perfect coalition structure.
 The algorithm rejects only when it finds a path $P$ such that for every coalition structure $\Gamma$ such that some coalition $C \in \Gamma$ contains $P$, $C$ also contains $(u,v) \in E$, which is a witness against the existence of a perfect coalition structure.

-If $G$ is $\epsilon$-far from having a perfect coalition structure, then at least $\epsilon d n$ edges in $F \cup E$ have to be removed in order to make $G$ have a perfect coalition structure because having a perfect coalition structure is an edge-monotone property.
+If $G$ is $\epsilon$-far from having a perfect coalition structure, then at least $\epsilon d n$ edges in $F \cup E$ have to be \revc{\emph{removed}} in order to make $G$ have a perfect coalition structure because having a perfect coalition structure is an edge-monotone property \revb{(i.e., adding edges never decreases the graph's distance to the property, see also Lemma~\ref{lemma:epsilon-far})}.
 Let $R$ be a minimal set of edges that have to be removed.
-Since
+Since every vertex is incident to at most $d$ other vertices, at least $2 \lvert R \rvert / d > 2 \epsilon d n / d > \epsilon n$ vertices must be incident to an edge from $\lvert R \rvert$.
+If a vertex that is incident to an edge in $R$ is in $S$, the algorithm finds a witness.
+The probability that none of the vertices in $S$ is incident to an edge in $R$ is at most

-$S$ contains a vertex $u$ that is incident to an edge $(u,v) \in R$ with probability at least $\nicefrac{2}{3}$.
-As argued above, then the tester finds $(u,v)$ and rejects. \end{proof}
+As argued above, if a vertex in $S$ is incident to an edge from $R$, the tester finds $(u,v)$ and rejects. \revb{ } \end{proof}